Gut Healthy Chicken Salad

 • Main Ingredients: chicken, mixed greens, red bell pepper, pumpkin seeds

-• Flavor Profile: bright, tangy citrus and herbs with that feels bright and balanced
+• Flavor Profile: bright, tangy and fresh

 • Dietary Info: gluten free, no seed oils, dairy free, eggless